lagemeet/lvivbus/README.md

 ### Bottom of main menu: select-by-code and geolocation
 ![menu_layer_bottom](/images/IMAG5662.jpg)
 ---
-### List of buses and time to wait, subtitle shows end of the route for each bus
+### List of buses and waiting time, subtitle shows end of the route for each bus
 ![s_menu_layer](/images/IMAG5660.jpg)
 ---
 ### Geolocation menu: code of bus stop, distance in meters, subtitle - name of bus stop